rafelafrance/traiter/README.md

 ## Parsing strategy

-Note that I am trying to extract data from text and not parse a formal language.
-I am just looking for for patterns of text.
+Note that I am trying to extract data from patterns of text and not parse a formal language.
 Most importantly, I don't need to worry about recursive structures.
 Pattern recognition is a common technique in **Natural Language Processing, Information Extraction**.

 One complication is that the characters in the text can take on different meaning depending on the context.
-For is instance, is a double quote after a number `"` an inch symbol (like `3' 4"`or a closing quote (like `"length=4"`)?
+For instance, is a double quote after a number `"` an inch symbol (like `3' 4"`or a closing quote (like `"length=4"`)?
 It's just as tricky to handle single characters have multiple meanings like the letter "T" on its own.
 In some contexts it indicates a tail length measurement and in other contexts it indicates a testes notation and most contexts it is an initial in some one's name.
-In this project, we differentiate and capture the first two cases and try to ignore the last one.

 Another important point is that we want to parse gigabytes (or terabytes) of data in a relatively short amount of time.
 Speed isn't the primary concern but having fast turnaround is still important.

 This implementation uses a technique that I call **"Stacked Regular Expressions"**.
-The concept is very simple we build tokens in one step and in the next two steps we use those tokens to reduce combinations to other tokens or productions.
+The concept is very simple, we build tokens in one step and in the next two steps we use those tokens to reduce combinations to other tokens or productions.
 Finally, there is a post-processing step where we handle things like ovaries cannot be a male trait or testes cannot be a female trait.

 1. Tokenize the text.
 2. (Optional) Replace sequences of tokens to simplify the token stream.
 Repeat this step as many times as needed.